Never Touch Without Testing

 Hunters don't ask what clients will do with fragments.
 They don't want to know.
 Moral judgment is for people who can afford it.

-Internal conflicts are resolved through arbitration.
-A Hunter who kills another Hunter becomes a pariah.
+Internal conflicts are resolved through arbitration, not violence.
+A Hunter who kills another Hunter becomes a pariah—no crew will work with them, no fence will buy from them.

-Every death is documented, every failed run recorded.
-This knowledge is shared freely—the only way to survive is to learn from the dead.
+Every death is documented, every failed run recorded, every lethal fragment catalogued.
+This knowledge is shared freely.
+The only way to survive is to learn from the dead.

 The Hunters profit from fragments that kill people.
 They sell to corporations who cause harm.
 They enable the Emergence Faithful to grow stronger.
 They help Nexus build toward another Cascade.

 When the Cascade ended, the Sprawl was littered with ORACLE infrastructure.
+Server farms.
+Processing nodes.
+Communication relays.
 The corporations wanted it recovered, but their official salvage teams kept dying—fragments embedded in the hardware drove them mad or killed them outright.

 Independent salvagers who'd survived the Cascade developed intuitions about "hot" technology.
 Some could feel when a fragment was near—a buzzing in their augmented teeth, a pressure behind their eyes.
 Others learned to read environmental signs: systems that stayed powered when they shouldn't, data ghosts flickering on dead screens, animals avoiding certain locations.